mradcliffe/docker-core-sprint/README.md

 ### 1. Get The Files

-* ResilioSync - Find the folder/directory that was downloaded and copy to your Desktop.
+* ResilioSync - Find the folder/directory that was downloaded and copy its contents to your Desktop.
-* USB Drive - Copy folder/directory from the USB drive to your Desktop.
+* USB Drive - Copy docker-core-sprint-RELEASE.zip and Docker installer related to your Operating System from the USB drive to your Desktop.

 ### 2. Install Docker and Other Requirements